In the spirit of the holidays, I thought Jo and some mischief would be fun.

 “Oh, I can take care of that without puzzles.”
 Karma held something out.

 Jo gasped.
 “Put that away.
-What are you doing with a small explosive?”
+What are you doing with those lockpicks?
+You know those are illegal in several states.”

 “That makes me feel so much better.
 A hitman teaching escape techniques.”